ExpHP/thpages/static/content/anm/concepts.md

 | v4 | :game[095], :game[10] | |
 | v7 | :game[11], :game[12], :game[125], :game[128] | anmmap-compatible with v4 (only container format changed) |
 | v8 | :game[13] onwards | |

+Because these version numbers are stored in the file, thanm doesn't even bother asking for the game number.
+This actually leads to some trouble with a small number of files, notably `bestshot.anm` in :game[14], and `photo.anm` in :game[16].
+For a more consistent experience, try [`truanm`](https://github.com/ExpHP/truth#readme).

 # Time labels {#time}